faustoperez/Velocity/README.md

-Exercises from the velocity.js book by Julian Shapiro.
+Demo exercise from the velocity.js book by Julian Shapiro

 https://github.com/julianshapiro/velocity